 Translation and Interpreter Services

 If there is a doctor that is close to your home and speaks your language, we will assign that doctor as your primary care provider (PCP).
-You may always call to change your PCP if you would rather have another doctor that has an office in your area.
+You may always call to change your PCP and ask for another doctor with an office in your area.